sahilrajput03/sahilrajput03/README.md

 **Schedule your meets with anybody ?**  *Ans. _A perfect solution_: https://calendly.com/app/signup*

-## Trigger a artificial filewrite event for something like nodemon to trigger to restart server ??
+## Trigger an artificial filewrite event for something like nodemon to trigger to restart server ??

 Reason: Sometimes you need to make event from another process to restart the nodemon server, in that case simply `touch fileWhichAlreadyExists.js` command rocks to restart the nodemon server.